rueckstiess/digital-garden/content/garden/building-a-digital-garden/index.md

 lastmod: 2022-12-30
 draft: false
 garden_tags: ["web", "build", "tutorial"]
-summary: "A tutorial to create a personal website with Hugo."
+summary: "A tutorial to create a personal website with Hugo, hosted on Netlify."
 status: "seeding"
 ---